ghc-proposals/ghc-proposals/README.rst

 This repository contains specifications for proposed changes to the `Glasgow Haskell Compiler <https://www.haskell.org/ghc>`_.
-The purpose of the GHC proposal process and of the GHC Steering Committee, is to broaden the discussion of the evolution of GHC.
+The purpose of the GHC proposal process and of the GHC Steering Committee is to broaden the discussion of the evolution of GHC.

 * `≡ List of proposals under discussion <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+no%3Alabel>`_